future-architect/vuls/README.md

 - Fast scan and Deep scan
     - Fast Scan
         - Scan without root privilege
+        - Scan with No internet access.
+(RedHat, CentOS, OracleLinux, Ubuntu, Debian)
         - Almost no load on the scan target server
     - Deep Scan
         - Scan with root privilege